 -Both programs are very beginner friendly.

 -The premium membership of WA gives you access to over 100,000 lessons and over 100 CORE lessons.
-With IJ, you don’t get anything close to this, except a 12 week course which is either $297 or $997…
+With the other program, you don’t get anything close to this, except a 12 week course which is $997.

 -The premium membership also gets you 200+ webinars.
-With IJ this comes once a month.
+With the other program, this comes once a month.
 I will say this, the webinars in WA are insanely valuable.

 -WA is far more complete.
 Whether it’s for free or with the premium membership, you get all the tools you need and support.
 With IJ, you have to optionally purchase more tools to get a more complete package and that’ll cost more.